dask/dask/docs/source/custom-collections.rst

         with the keys replaced with their corresponding outputs.

-    If more than one key is returned, all keys must be tuples sharing the same first string element, which is known as the *collection name*, followed by 0+ arbitrary hashables.
+    If more than one key is returned, all keys must be tuples sharing the same first string element, which is known as the *collection name*, followed by zero or more arbitrary hashables.
 If the output of the graph is represented by a single key, it *may* also be a bare string.